 #1 and #2 cannot happen under current law due to the following State statute:

 § 822.047.
 LOCAL REGULATION OF DANGEROUS DOGS.
 A county or municipality may place additional requirements or restrictions on dangerous dogs if the requirements or restrictions: …are not specific to one breed or several breeds of dogs…

 Furthermore #2 has the potential for a “slippery slope” effect and punishes those who have dogs that fall in the dangerous class despite them having had no issues.

-Similarly, many will argue imposing a high standard of knowledge on all dog owners as in option#3 is unfair since deadly attacks by certain small breeds like weenie dogs and shih tzu’s are extremely rare. #4 will run into constitutional issues depriving someone of liberty without proof of a culpable mental state.
+Similarly, many will argue imposing a high standard of knowledge on all dog owners as in option #3 is unfair since deadly attacks by certain small breeds like weenie dogs and shih tzu’s are extremely rare, however this would be equally effective in solving the ignorance-defense problem.
+Option #4 will run into constitutional issues depriving someone of liberty without proof of a culpable mental state.